-When vehicles extend over the curb, landscaping can be destroyed.
-Wheel stops will be required for all head-in parking spaces adjacent to landscaped areas.
+It is suggested that landscaping be situated in such a way that it cannot be damaged by parked vehicles or When vehicles extend over the curb, landscaping can be destroyed.
+Wheel wheel stops will may be required for all head-in parking spaces adjacent to landscaped areas.
 Wheel stops will be designed so that the overhang of vehicles is contained totally within the parking space.
+This will require affected spaces to be approx. three (3) feet longer.